Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 Then the constant -1 in the above calculation is replaced by - (Price)/(Gross Margin), also known as the *inverse Lerner Index*.
 For example, suppose your marginal cost of oranges is $4 and you are selling them for $5, making your gross margin $1.
-Your inverse lerner index is -5 and you should increase prices at lower elasticities (e > -5), and decrease them otherwise.
+Your inverse Lerner index is -5 and you should increase prices at lower elasticities (e > -5), and decrease them otherwise.